 Therefore, waste oil furnaces are deemed extremely eco-friendly contraptions, recycling oil meant for the dump.

 The truth, though, is that waste oil often contains tons of pollutants, such as detergents, lubricants, lead, chromium, and PCBs.

-Burning this oil releases these pollutants into the air, for which reason, the EPA regulates which oil can be burnt, even requiring permits and chimney emission certificates in certain cases.
+Burning this oil releases these pollutants into the air, for which reason, the EPA regulates which oil can be burnt, even requiring permits, properly constructed types of chimneys, and chimney emission certificates in certain cases.

 Dual Fuel Furnaces